Input Output Redirection in Linux

-When we open a file, start a program or process or command Linux automatically assigns three communication channels to it.
+When we open a file or start a program, Linux assigns three communication channels to it.
 These channels are STDIN, STDOUT, and STDERR.
-These channels allow the opened file or the started program or process or command to interact with other files, programs, processes, or devices of the Linux system.
+These channels allow it to interact with other files, programs, processes, or devices on the Linux system.

-STDIN allows the opened file or process to receive data from other files, processes, and devices while STDOUT and STDERR allow it to send the processed data and errors to other files, processes, and devices, respectively.
+STDIN allows the opened file or process to receive data from other files, processes, and devices.
+STDOUT and STDERR enable it to send the processed data and errors to other files, processes, and devices.
+The keyboard is the default STDIN device.
+The monitor is the default STDOUT and STDERR device.
+STDIN reads from the keyboard.
+STDOUT and STDERR write their output to the monitor screen.

 I/O (Input / Output) Redirection